Motu M4 review

 Here are some specifications I haven't found anywhere else online, but which I've checked from the manufacturer:

 - ADC: AKM AK5554VN (AKM AK5552VN for M2)

 The chips are of superb quality.
 For example, the ESS DAC has a THD+N of -110 dB and the AKM ADC -106 dB respectively.
 For rest of the M4 specs, see the official Motu site.

 The ES9016 is an 8-channel DAC.
 The M4 has four output channels and I guess two more channels are used for the headphone output.
 Not sure if there are 2 unused channels or if they are used somehow internally.
 Possibility for a digital input, anyone?
-The ADC and preamp chips are stereo, so for a 4-channel model there must be multiple of those.
-Therefore, already simply the cost of the high-quality chips inside the M4 is considerable, even if the M4 itself is considered affordable.
+The preamp chips are stereo, so for a 4-channel model there must be multiple of those.
+Already simply the cost of the high-quality chips inside the M4 is considerable, even if the M4 itself is considered affordable.

 Some things I've noticed during use and measuring I think are worth mentioning:

 - Turning on monitoring for an input channel has no impact on the sound quality of the channel.

 - The input monitor mix potentiometer is only in use when there's something to monitor.

 - Line out channels 3/4 are fixed volume and there's no monitoring out of them, i.e. they are "DAC only".